deepssquared/hospitals-nyc/index.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I got quite a few responses, many of them expressing interest.
+So, instead of going out on a lovely weekend in New York City, I played with R.

+**Disclaimer**: This analysis is preliminary and quite basic to say the least.
+This was a curiousity project, not anything majorly serious.
+You have been warned.

 ### Data Visualization
 ![Image](map.png)

 ### Statistical Aspect

 ### Limitations